-In XProtect VMS, secure communication is obtained by using SSL/TLS with asymmetric encryption (RSA).
+In XProtect VMS, secure communication is obtained by using TLS/SSL with asymmetric encryption (RSA).

-SSL/TLS uses a pair of keys-one private, one public-to authenticate, secure, and manage secure connections.
+TLS/SSL uses a pair of keys-one private, one public-to authenticate, secure, and manage secure connections.

-A certificate authority (CA) can issue certificates to web services on servers using a CA certificate.
+A certificate authority (CA) is anyone who can issue root certificates.
+This can be an internet service that issues root certificates, or anyone who manually generates and distributes a certificate.
+A CA can issue certificates to web services, that is to any software using https communication.
 This certificate contains two keys, a private key and a public key.
 The public key is installed on the clients of a web service (service clients) by installing a public certificate.
 The private key is used for signing server certificates that must be installed on the server.
 Whenever a service client calls the web service, the web service sends the server certificate, including the public key, to the client.
 The service client can validate the server certificate using the already installed public CA certificate.
-The client and the server can now use the public and private server certificates to exchange a secret key and thereby establish a secure SSL/TLS connection.
+The client and the server can now use the public and private server certificates to exchange a secret key and thereby establish a secure TLS/SSL connection.